kubedb/docs/docs/guides/mariadb/clustering/overview/index.md

 ## MariaDB Standard Replication

-MariaDB Standard Replication is a widely used mechanism for copying data from one MariaDB server (the master) to one or more other MariaDB servers (the slaves).
+MariaDB Standard Replication is a widely used mechanism for copying data from one MariaDB server (master) to one or more other MariaDB servers (slave).
 This replication mode ensures data redundancy, enhances availability, and supports read scalability by distributing read operations across multiple servers.
 It operates in a single-master and slave architecture, where the master server handles both read and write operations, while slave servers are limited to read operations.

 Ref: [About MariadDB Standard Replication](https://mariadb.com/kb/en/replication-overview/#standard-replication)